CityOfNewYork/ACCESS-NYC/wp-content/plugins/wpscan/readme.txt

 3. [Register](https://wpscan.com/register) for a free API token
 4. Save the API token to the WPScan settings page or within the wp-config.php file

-== FAQ ==
+== Frequently Asked Questions ==

-* How many API calls are made?
+= How many API calls are made? =

   There is one API call made for the WordPress version, one call for each installed plugin and one for each theme.
 By default there is one scan per day.
 The number of daily scans can be configured when configuring notifications.

-* How can I configure the API token in the wp-config.php file?
+= How can I configure the API token in the wp-config.php file? =

   To configure your API token in the wp-config.php file, use the following PHP code: `define( 'WPSCAN_API_TOKEN', '$your_api_token' );`

-* How do I disable vulnerability scanning altogether?
+= How do I disable vulnerability scanning altogether? =

   You can set the following PHP constant in the wp-config.php file to disable scanning; `define( 'WPSCAN_DISABLE_SCANNING_INTERVAL', true );`.

-* Why is the "Summary" section and the "Run All" button not showing?
+= Why is the "Summary" section and the "Run All" button not showing? =

   The cron job did not run, which can be due to:
     - The DISABLE_WP_CRON constant is set to true in the wp-config.php file, but no system cron has been set (crontab -e).